BLOG

 This way of setting up and organising a corporate group is not unique to Aramco but serves as an illustrative example of what is likely common practice among fossil fuel companies and multinational corporations in general.

 We contacted Aramco to provide them with an opportunity to respond to our report’s analysis.
-Aramco did provide any feedback.
+Aramco did not provide any feedback.
 Full documentation of our correspondence with the company is included in the accompanying methodology note.

 Example 2: Glencore